ghpaterson/CV/README.md

 ## Graeme Paterson

 I am a future full stack web developer currently in the deep-end at Makers Academy, and loving every minute.
 With ten years experience working with patients in public healthcare systems I have a passion for providing better services to society and ensuring that everyone from our communities have equal access to healthcare.
+I’m motivated to work in tech for its potential power to drive positive change in our world.
+Having this primary driver beyond personal or financial gain means I’m motivated not only to ensure my own work is done well but always considering the success of the wider project and team as a whole.

 I have an untapped love for design and art.
 I am interested in how products, fashion and events can become more sustainable.